conormkelly/gorm-fiber-demo/README.md

 ## Todo

-- Look into validation frameworks (similar to AJV etc)
+- Look into validation lib recommended by Fiber team in their docs
 - Swagger integration

 ## Resources